onelivesleft/jai-string/README.md

 `(haystack: string, needle: string, boundary_index: int, reverse: bool) -> from_index: int, to_index: int, found: bool`

 This allows you to feed an arbitrarily complex pattern match into the procedure you are using.
+When using an `Index_Proc` tool, a character comparator is not used (as your own code is instead).

 For example:
 ```jai